 One of the most common challenges for those learning Tarot is understanding the Court Cards.
 Do they mean people?
 Events?
 Personalities?
 The querent?
 Someone else?
 And does a Queen really have to be a woman?
 And a Page a blond-haired, blue-eyed person under the age of 25?

-This week, I focus on each of the Court Cards – the Pages, Knights, Queens and Kings of the Tarot – to help you understand how you can interpret these Tarot cards in your readings.
-This builds off my recent post, “How to Read the Court Cards Like an Expert” to help other Tarot students learn more about these tricky cards.
+In this blog post, I focus on each of the Court Cards – the Pages, Knights, Queens and Kings of the Tarot – to help you understand how you can interpret these Tarot cards in your readings.
+This builds off my post, “How to Read the Court Cards Like an Expert” to help other Tarot students learn more about these tricky cards.
 (If you haven’t already read this post, please do.)

 The Tarot Card Meanings of the Kings